andOrlando/andorlando.github.io/blog/blogs/notion.md

 in the first place

 ## Conclusion
-So I didn't really use notion my second semster of college because with all my formulas it was starting to get slow and unorganized--it was almost like a messy bedroom.
+So I didn't really use notion my second semester of college because with all my formulas it was starting to get slow and unorganized--it was almost like a messy bedroom.
 Additionally, basically all my work was assigned at a much slower pace.
-Most of my assignemtns were on a biweekly basis and since my time thing only would show stuff one week at a time, it resulted in me missing stuff, and becasue of that I started to wean off notion.
+Most of my assignments were on a biweekly basis and since my time thing only would show stuff one week at a time, it resulted in me missing stuff, and because of that I started to wean off notion.
 I was overly reliant the first semester, so when the second semester came and it wasn't up to snuff, I kinda suffered for it.

-That's not to say it's not redemable, however!
+That's not to say it's not redeemable, however!
 I might pick it back up next semester and just add a biweekly view if I have biweekly stuff.
 It's relatively easy to do and likely doesn't even require rewriting anything.
 That being said, notion is still an electron app and is definitely a little slow and bloated for my taste.